 Applications and any application material submitted after this deadline will not be reviewed for admission.
 All application materials will be reviewed by the Graduate Admissions Committee of the Program to which the candidate has applied.
 Reviews will be finalized by mid-March 2024.
 Applicants will be notified by email shortly after.

 - Industrial Design∗

 - Studio Art (Painting, Sculpture, Photography, New Media)

 ∗Admission to Industrial Design will not be available for the 2024 cycle but is expected to reopen to applicants in 2025.

 Applicants with an interest in Printmaking are encouraged to apply through Studio Art (Painting).

 Depending upon national/international status, there are two or three separate submissions that applicants must complete:

-- The School of A&D requires a portfolio of 12-20 media files with additional details via SlideRoom.
-There is a submission fee is $10.
+- The School of A&D requires the submission of an online portfolio of 12-20 media files with additional details.
+See below.